roboticslab-uc3m/teo-developer-manual/introduction.md

 You should get a window similar to the one depicted below.
 Navigate through `Applications` > `teoSimBase_App` > right-click on `teoSim` > `Run`

 ![teo-yarpmanager](fig/teo-yarpmanager.png)

+### Activating emulation of underactuated hands

+In the YARP application manager instance, navigate through `Applications` > `teoSimBase_App`:

+- Right-click on first `RealToSimControlboard` > `Run`
+- Right-click on second `RealToSimControlboard` > `Run`

+You will see no action, but it will provide ports the robot hands that are more similar to the real ones.

 ### Interfacing with the robot